geekHead-DD/cryptpic/README.md

-  --noClear                  # Don't clear the console Default: true -v, --version              # Print CLI version Default: false -k, --key                  # The key to use for decryption Default: false -i, --outputImageFileName  # The output image
+  --noClear                  # Don't clear the console Default: true -v, --version              # Print CLI version Default: false -k, --key                  # The key to use for decryption Default: false -o, --outputImageFileName  # The output image
   -p, --outputKeyFileName    # The output key
 ```